Appalam Kuzhambu | Appalam vatha kuzhambu

 Curry leaves few

-How to make Appalam kuzhambu with step by step pictures:
+How to make Appalam kuzhambu with step-by-step pictures:

 • Soak tamarind in warm water for 10-15 minutes and extract tamarind water, discarding the pulp